ArpitSinghal2804/Dojo/Docker/01-Docker-Build/text.md

 Image: Binary file which includes all data/requirements to be run as a Container

 Container: Running instance of an Image

-Registry: Place where we can push/pull Images to/from
 ```

 </details>

 <br>
 <details><summary>Solution</summary>